Cricket scandal: Aussie captain Smith, Bancroft admit ball-tampering

 "Obviously today was a big mistake on my behalf and the leadership group's behalf as well, but I take responsibility.
 I need to take control of the ship.
 This is something I'm not proud of."

-Television footage showed Bancroft, 25, take a yellow object out of his pocket while fielding in the post-lunch session on the third day of the Test at Newlands.
+Television footage appeared to show Bancroft, 25, take an object out of his pocket while fielding in the post-lunch session on the third day of the Test at Newlands.

-He was spoken to by umpires Nigel Llong and Richard Illingworth after appearing to have the object in his hand after fielding the ball at cover.

-While the umpires were conferring, Bancroft then appeared to place the small yellow object in his underpants.

 The umpires took no action and did not change the ball.